 [Deed records in Rutherford Co., TN, show that certain land deeds made to Robt.
 McCorkle, grantee, were "delivered to [Robert's son] Edwin McCorkle."
-Edwin
+Edwin A. McCorkle's wife was Jane Maxwell Thomas.]

-[¶] I am sorry my Aunts are not more happily situated particularly Aunt Rebecca.
+$[\,\P\,]$ I am sorry my Aunts are not more happily situated particularly Aunt Rebecca.

 [Did Margaret Morrison McCorkle have a sister or sister-in-law named Rebecca?
-Did Rebecca marry Morrison, son of Margaret's brother Patrick Morrison?
+Did Rebecca marry \\\\\ Morrison, son of Margaret's brother Patrick Morrison?
 Did Margaret in fact have a brother named Patrick Morrison, or was it an uncle named Patrick Morrison?
 These names are speculation, arising from information in this series of correspondence.

-Margaret did name one of her daughters Rebecca Cowden McCorkle been Rebecca Morrison Cowden?
-This is pure speculation; I have no such record. - Margaret's letter reveals that she, Margaret Morrison, did have a sister named Rachel Morrison (?????).
-Margaret wrote her daughter Elmira in 1838, "I have lately heard that my sister Rachel [Rachel of July year 35 but I cannot tell anything satisfactory about the rest of my brothers & sister. probably brother
+Margaret did name one of her daughters Rebecca Cowden McCorkle (Mrs. Gideon Thompson).
+Is this a clue: could Margaret's sister have been Rebecca Morrison Cowden?
+This is pure speculation; I have no such record. - Margaret's letter reveals that she, Margaret Morrison, did have a sister named Rachel Morrison (????).
+Margaret wrote her daughter Elmira in 1838, "I have lately heard that my sister Rachel [ Rachel Morrison ? ] died the 1st of July year 35 but I cannot tell anything satisfactory about the rest of my brothers & sister. probably brother Andrew [Morrison] has moved into the state of Virginia in order to be convenient to attend an old law suit there."